 Fraudsters needn’t lurk around the internet and wait for people to log on to their bank accounts anymore (classic Man-in-the-Middle type fraud), instead with the process computerised, criminals can now drain bank accounts more quickly and efficiently making

 it even more difficult to detect.

-organisations involved for two long years and this week made 24 arrests.
+criminal organisations involved for two long years and this week made 24 arrests.
 Again, this type of fraud isn’t new, we know it exists, but what is worrying is the global scale of the problem.
-Authorities in over 30 jurisdictions were involved which lead to the arrests
+Authorities in over 30 jurisdictions were involved which lead

 Both scams clearly show that organised criminal gangs are tactical and ambitious, targeting high net worth individuals and business accounts with large sums of money.
 It’s been reported by McAfee that $78 million was stolen worldwide in the Zeus and SpyEye

 So how do we stop them?
 Granted the FBI’s plan to lure fraudsters into a “honeypot” website where criminals were made to believe that they could buy and sell personal details, was very smart, but the real worry is the sheer scale of this global problem